 - Any setup or onboarding fees

-- Media spend (if applicable) vs. management fees
+- Media spend vs. management fees

-- Per-deliverable costs (content, links, etc.)
+- Per-deliverable costs (content, links)

-- Vague package descriptions ("comprehensive SEO")
+- Vague package descriptions ('comprehensive SEO')

 - Refusal to itemize costs